chyidl/chyidlTutorial/root/raspberrypi/RaspberryPiPrj/KindlePiPrj/README.md

 ~usbNetwork
 ```
 * Games

     Shift + alt + m = play Minesweeper(from homescreen)
     GoMoku: press G from Minesweeper

 ![screen shot game](/imgs/raspberrypi/KindlePiPrj/screen_shot_game.gif?raw=true)

 * Hot keys at any time

     shift + alt + G = screenshot (plug your kindle in via the USB and navigate to the folder 'documents' screenshots are GIF and named something like "screen_short.***.gif")
     alt + G = screen refresh
     alt + home = Kindle Store
     alt + top row of letters on keyboard = numbers 1-0

+* Music Controls

+    alt + space = turn music on and off
+    alt + f = skip to next track

+* Kindle 3 Image Viewer

+    Kindle has an image viewer.
+Who knows why its hidden (other than maybe its not very good), but still it's there and simple to set up.
+    Plug your Kindle 3 into the computer with the USB.
+Open the Kindle drive that is now in your displayed with your removable drives,
+    in the root create a folder called "pictures" within that folder you can create a number of other folders (think of them as collections), then add your images/pictures to this(or these) folders.
+I've only tried Jpegs and they work find.
+Once finished safely unplug the kindle

+* Image Viewer Functions

+    Page forward and back to see different images
+    f = full-screen
+    q = zoom in
+    w = zoom out
+    e = reset zoom
+    c = actual size
+    r = rotate
+    nav controller = pan